rrsg2020/note/paper.md

 ```

 <p class="caption">
 <b>Figure 1</b>.
 List of the datasets submitted to the challenge.
 Submissions that included phantom data are shown in a), and those that included human brain data are shown in b).
 For the phantom (panel a), each submission acquired its data using a single phantom, however, some researchers shared the same physical phantom with each other.
 Green indicates submissions used for inter-submission analyses, and orange indicates the sites used for intra-submission analyses.
 T<sub>1</sub> maps used in the calculations of inter- (green) and intra- (orange) submission coefficients of variation (COV) are indicated with asterisks.
-A more detailed figure can be found in the Supplementary Figure A. Images c) and d) illustrate the ROI choice in phantom and humans.
+Images c) and d) illustrate the ROI choice in phantom and humans.
 </p>